Key Takeaways

 Global Privacy Control: Which States Require It

-As of 2026, these states legally require businesses to honor GPC: California, Colorado, Connecticut, Texas, Montana, Oregon, and Minnesota.
+As of 2026, these states legally require businesses to honor GPC: California, Colorado, Connecticut, Delaware, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, and Texas.

 When GPC is detected from a visitor in a requiring state: